infobloxopen/terraform-provider-bloxone/docs/guides/quickstart-dhcp.md

 }
 ````

-You will need the ID for the dhcp host to assign the subnet to the BloxOne Host.
+You will need the ID for the DHCP host to assign the subnet to the BloxOne Host.
 To get the ID, you can use the [bloxone_dhcp_hosts](https://registry.terraform.io/providers/infobloxopen/bloxone/latest/docs/data-sources/dhcp_hosts) data source.
 Add the following code to your main.tf: